Puducherry Technological University: Campus

-The 240 acre of the campus has departmental buildings, an auditorium, library, hostels, students' amenities centre, open-air theatre, residential quarters for staff and laid out with roads, lawns and gardens.
+The 180 acre of the campus has departmental buildings, an auditorium, library, hostels, students' amenities centre, open-air theatre, residential quarters for staff and laid out with roads, lawns and gardens.
 The central library has over 48000 books, 72 national journals, 98 international journals and INDEST (Indian National Digital Library of Science and Technology), this facility is available for the use of staff and students.

-There is a well furnished guest house and a well equipped dispensary.
-A 12 Mbit/s fibre-optical campus network available on the campus premises.

-The institute has two basketball courts and one football ground/cricket ground.
+There are sports facilities for football, cricket, basketball, athletics and more.